tengbao/vanta/README.md

 ## Using THREE from npm

-You can also import `three` from npm
+You can also import `three` from npm, and pass it into the effect constructor.

 ```js
 import React from 'react'